PriscillaWidjaja/Final-Project-JCDS-09-Priscilla-Widjaja/README.md

 ### Business Insights:

 - The company should create marketing campaign targeted to bank clients who are older than 38 years old.
-- The company needs to create products which will attract bank clients who are self-employed, unemployed, entrepreneur dan housemaid.
+- The company needs to create products which will attract bank clients who are self-employed, unemployed, entrepreneurs dan housemaids.

 ### Dashboard
 Credits: Colorlib.com